 ‘Well, it’s a marvellous night for a moondance.’

-‘It’s the middle of the day,’ says Echo.
+‘It’s the middle of the day,’ Echo says.
 ‘But you are right.
 Why not?’

 It seems improbable that all the global communication pipelines could be breached at the same time.
-There are over three hundred different submarine cables, spanning every ocean.
-But, this is what appears to be happening.
+There are around five hundred different submarine cables spanning every ocean.
+But this is what appears to be happening.
 One by one they are failing.
-With just the transatlantic pipelines out, the possibility of some kind of rational explanation remained, excessive movement in a major tectonic plate causing sudden or greater than expected continental drift perhaps.
-But, what about those spanning the Pacific Ocean and the Indian Ocean?
+With just the transatlantic pipelines out, the possibility of some kind of rational explanation remained, excessive movement in a major tectonic plate causing sudden or greater than expected continental drift, perhaps.
+But what about those spanning the Pacific Ocean and the Indian Ocean?
 The likelihood of the failings being from natural causes has now completely disappeared.
 There must be a more sinister explanation.
 And what is happening to the satellites in orbit?
 Little by little the digital world is breaking up.
 Sabres rattle, but then this is nothing new.
 Power struggles seem to be part of the human condition.
 The internet pipeline crisis is unlikely to fuel much of a conflict as most of the weapon systems will no longer function.

-‘Do you know.
-I don’t miss my devices at all,’ says Dirk.
+‘Do you know, I don’t miss my devices at all,’ Dirk says.
 They are about to leave Best Kept Secret after their stay.
 Dirk has been there ten days and Echo a week.

-‘Nor do I,’ says Echo.
+‘Nor do I,’ Echo says.
 ‘I don’t think I will even switch my phone back on.’

 ‘Better off without them.
 I’ll think I will give my tablet away.’